sajed-mejri/Coding-challenge-nodejs/Readme.md

    git push origin your-name/your-branch-name
    ```

-3. Create a Pull Request (PR) from your branch to master.
+5. Create a Pull Request (PR) from your repository to the original repository.

-4. The project owner will review your PR and provide feedback.
+6. The project owner will review your PR and provide feedback.
 Please be patient, we will try to send feedback within a week.

 ## Postman Collection